 - A. Plywood Wall Sheathing: Exterior sheathing. - 1.
 Span Rating: Not less than 16/0. - 2.
-Nominal Thickness: Not less than 1/2 inch (13 mm).
+Nominal Thickness: See Drawings for thickness.
+No plywood shall be less than 1/2 inch (13 mm) thick, unless otherwise noted.

 2.05 FASTENERS

 A. General: Provide fasteners of size and type indicated that comply with requirements specified in this Article for material and manufacture.